sinyi-chou/backup/_posts/2019-10-26-classification-auc.md

 </p>
 <p style="clear: both;">
 </p>
- Threshold-invariant metrics are able to provide the overall performance of model despite of the chosen threshold, such as ROC/AUC & logloss.
-The figure below is a plot of ROC curve, which false positive rate -FPR, also called recall, (x-axis) and true positive rate - TPR (y-axis) are used for plotting.
-Each point in ROC curve is computed based on one cutoff threshold, labelled on the plot.
-AUC is the area under the curve.
-While ROC curve moves toward left-top, the value of AUC would increase with higher TPR and lower FPR for any threshold.
+ Threshold-invariant metrics, such as AUC & logloss, are capable of measuring the overall model performance despite any chosen threshold.
+The figure below is a plot of ROC curve, in which false positive rate - FPR (x-axis) and true positive rate - TPR, or also called recall, (y-axis) are used for plotting.
+Each point in the ROC curve is computed based on the specific cutoff threshold that is labeled on the plot, and AUC is the area under the curve.
+While the ROC curve moves towards the upper-left corner, the value of AUC increases with higher TPR and lower FPR for any threshold.

 <p align="center">
 <img src="/images/classification/ROC_plot.png" width="70%" />
 </p>

-Let's look at the animation below with changing cut-off threshold.
-At first, FPR is 0 and TPR/Recall is 1 with higher threshold.
-While the threshold become smaller, TPR decreases and FPR increases with more false positive are classified.
-TPR would reach 1 until all the positive classes are identify correctly.
-If the goal is to find all the positive instances correctly, the higher TPR/recall is favored.
-On the other hand, FPR is favored if the interest is to find all the negative instances correctly.
+Below animation illustrates the outcome when different cut-off thresholds are chosen.
+FPR starts off at 0 with a high threshold.
+When the threshold decreases, TPR and FPR would both increase with more false positive being classified and more true positive found.
+TPR would eventually reach 1 until all of the positive classes are identified correctly.
+If the goal is to find all of the positive instances correctly, higher TPR/recall is favored.
+In contrast, smaller FPR is favored when the interest is to find all of the negative instances correctly.
+In short, TPR:1 and FPR:0 is the desired conditions.

-There is no single criteria to determine the optimal threshold of the classifier.
-The optimal threshold would be chosen heavily based on domain knowledge and application.
-Take cancer problem for example, the model is to predict if the patient has cancer or not. we want catch as many patience with cancer as possible even if some patiences are false identified.
-Also, other measures, such as F1-measure, are also used to find the optimal threshold.
-F1-measure is able to manage the trade off between precision and recall rate to a balanced threshold.
+The optimal threshold is normally chosen based on domain knowledge and applications, thus no single criteria can be used to determine the optimal threshold of a classifier.
+Namely, cancer prediction models would have a threshold quite different from that of credit card approval prediction models.
+Cancer models aim to identify as many potential patients as possible even if some patients are falsely identified, whereas credit card approval models aims to identify the most qualified applicants in order to minimize false positives rate.
+Other measures, such as F1-measure, are also often used to determine the optimal threshold.
+F1-measure is capable of managing the trade off between precision and recall rate to determine a balanced performance.

 ![threshold animation](/images/classification/classification_threshold.gif)